Jörg Schmadtke: Executive career

 In December 2001, Schmadtke started working as a sporting director at Aachen which had four million Euro debt and were in danger of losing the license.
 He was able to build up the team and scouting.
 In the 2004–05 season, Alemannia Aachen reached the German Cup final.
 The following season, the team earned promotion into the first league.
 The club prospered financially.
 In October 2008 he announced to not renew his contract which ran until 2009, and was released from work the next day.
 Coach Dieter Hecking said that Schmadtke knew every player from the first down to the fourth tier.
-Transfers included Erik Meijer, Simon Rolfes, Jan Schlaudraff, Vedad Ibisevic.
+Transfers included Erik Meijer, Simon Rolfes, Jan Schlaudraff, and Vedad Ibišević.

 From summer 2009 up to June 2013, Schmadtke worked as sporting director of Hannover 96.
 In 2011, his contract was changed to an indefinite contract, and he joined the executive board as "Geschäftsführer Sport".
 Hannover had a few very successful seasons, both from a sports perspective (they reached the fourth position in the league and played in the UEFA Cup), as well as financially.
 For private reasons, Schmadtke reduced his workload and also took a couple of weeks timeout in 2012.
 In April 2013, he asked to terminate his contract.
-Transfers included Didier Ya Konan, Mohammed Abdellaoue, Lars Stindl, Emanuel Pogatetz, Ron-Robert Zieler, Mame Diouf.
+Transfers included Didier Ya Konan, Mohammed Abdellaoue, Lars Stindl, Emanuel Pogatetz, Ron-Robert Zieler, and Mame Biram Diouf.

-After being in short talks with Hamburger SV, he started to work as a sporting director for 1.FC Köln in June 2013.
+After being in short talks with Hamburger SV, he started to work as a sporting director for 1.
+FC Köln in June 2013.
 Köln managed to be promoted to the Bundesliga and to improve its sports and financial status since then every year.
 In April 2017, Schmadtke and Wehrle signed a contract extension until 2023.
-Transfers included Dominique Heintz, Anthony Modeste, Leonardo Bittencourt, Marco Höger, Jorge Meré.
+Transfers included Dominique Heintz, Anthony Modeste, Leonardo Bittencourt, Marco Höger, and Jorge Meré.

 In 2011 and 2017, Schmadtke received the "manager of the year" award.

 Schmadtke resigned on 23 October 2017.

 On 22 May 2018, VfL Wolfsburg announced through Twitter the hiring of Schmadtke as the club's new sportvorstand.
 He was slated to start on 1 July, however on 1 June, VfL Wolfsburg announced on its web page that he was able to start immediately, thanks to a negotiation between 1.
 FC Köln and VfL Wolfsburg.
 It was reported in papers that Wolfsburg paid a half-million Euro to Köln to lift the occupational ban that was set on Schmadtke, thus allowing him to work one month earlier than originally planned.

-Schmadtke left Wolfsburg in January 2023, and in May of the same year, he joined Liverpool F.C. as sporting director.
+Schmadtke left Wolfsburg in January 2023, and in May of the same year, he joined Liverpool as sporting director.
 In the summer of 2023, Schmadtke orchestrated a comprehensive midfield overhaul at Liverpool by signing four new players, Alexis Mac Allister, Dominik Szoboszlai, Wataru Endo, and Ryan Gravenberch, to replace outgoing midfielders Jordan Henderson, Fabinho, James Milner, Naby Keïta, and Alex Oxlade-Chamberlain, thereby rejuvenating the team's central core.
 He left Liverpool in early 2024.

+Schamdtke returned to Hannover 96 as managing director effective 1 January 2026, succeeding Marcus Mann, who was signed by Red Bull Salzburg.